artempl88/Pic2Desc/README.md

 # Features
 1. Takes a picture from the user and passes it to the Vision API for object recognition.
+2. Converts pictures to descriptive captions with high accuracy
+3. Supports various image formats (JPEG, PNG, etc.)
-2. Extracts the noun and adjective from the recognition result and passes it to the Chat GPT API to generate a product description.
+4. Extracts the noun and adjective from the recognition result and passes it to the Chat GPT API to generate a product description.
-3. Translates the generated description to Russian using the Yandex Translator API.
+5. Translates the generated description to Russian using the Yandex Translator API.
-4. Sends the translated description back to the user and provides two buttons for them to either place the product on a site using the Woocommerce API or generate more descriptions.
+6. Sends the translated description back to the user and provides two buttons for them to either place the product on a site using the Woocommerce API or generate more descriptions.
+7. Generates captions in real-time
+8. Easy to use and navigate interface
+9. Option to save captions for later use

 # Requirements
+1. A device with a camera or access to image files
+2. Internet connection for image analysis
-Telegram Bot API Key
+3. Telegram Bot API Key
-Vision API Key
+4. Vision API Key
-Chat GPT API Key
+5. Chat GPT API Key
-Yandex Translator API Key
+6. Yandex Translator API Key
-Woocommerce API Key
+7. Woocommerce API Key
-Python 3
+8. Python 3
-requests library
+9. requests library
-telebot library
+10. telebot library
-json library
+11. json library

 # Usage
 1. Clone this repository